 What is a GAAR?

-Generally speaking, a GAAR is a tool used by the tax authorities to counter unacceptable tax avoidances practices that could appear as legal under the terms and interpretation of the ordinary tax law.
+Generally speaking, a GAAR is a tool used by the tax authorities to counter unacceptable tax avoidance practices that could appear as legal under the terms and interpretation of the ordinary tax law.
 A GAAR is typically designed to look for genuine intention of a company to apply for tax exemption.
 This regulation can help authorities to determine if a taxpayer has misused or abused tax law.

 The GAAR gives the tax authority the power to cancel a tax benefit or assess a different tax liability against the taxpayer in circumstances where the desire to obtain a relevant tax benefit is not necessarily motivated by economic substance.